-AREDN® networks operate in the microwave radio spectrum, and licensed amateur radio operators have unique access to some of these frequencies.
-For bands in which amateur operators share the spectrum, there is an increased chance for RF interference which may make some frequencies unusable for AREDN® data networking.
+AREDN® networks operate in the microwave radio spectrum, and licensed Amateur radio operators have unique access to some of these frequencies.
+For bands in which Amateur operators share the spectrum, there is more chance for RF interference which may make some frequencies unusable for AREDN® data networking.
 For best results, select frequencies that are not being heavily used within the coverage area.